bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 1. Same thing but ask them to use `childNodes` instead
 1. How are `children` and `childNodes` different?

-### 🚀🚀🚀 There are different types of nodes in the DOM
+### 🚀🚀🚀 There are different types of collections of nodes in the DOM

 - `children` is an array-like `HTMLCollection` showing nodes of type element
 - `childNodes` is an array-like `NodeList` showing all kinds of nodes (elements, text, comments...)